 We encourage all students to patronize the Student Store located in room E-5.
 The store is run by and for the student body and is currently open before school, during lunch, and after school.
-Senate Bill 19 compliant snacks are available for purchase.
-Non-food items are also provided.
-School supplies (paper, pens, folders, etc.), approved/optional Hesperia High School P.E. uniforms, and Hesperia High School spirit items are also available.
+Federally regulated compliant snacks are available for purchase, as well as, many non-food items such as school supplies (paper, pens, folders, etc.), approved/optional Hesperia High School P.E. uniforms, and Hesperia High School spirit items.